Russell, thanks for taking the time to answer a few questions and illuminate our TNC audience.

 First off, why are you an EP?

-I chose to became an EP before I had heard of EP's as a profession.
+I chose to became an Exercise Physiologist (EP) before I had heard of EP's as a profession.
 At 5 years old I had Perthes disease, at that time surgery was the only option, and as an adult working as a PT and beginning an exercise science undergrad I knew I wanted to help people with not just exercise but in recovering from injury or disease.
 I may only have a minor role but it's satisfying to see people's health improve.

 Through university you did a bit of research around the effect of exercise on metabolic conditions such as polycystic ovarian syndrome.
 Could you break down, simply, how exercise can help for people?